Posted in

-Another day at sea and another opportunity to share some random observations.
+Another day at sea and another opportunity to share some random observations of Princess Cruises.

 The Princess Medallion